Sharp Humor

 Sharp Humor (April 21, 2003 – March 31, 2015) was a Thoroughbred race horse.

 Connections

-Sharp Humor is co-owned by the Purdedel Stable, trained by Dale Romans, and ridden by Mark Guidry.
+Sharp Humor was co-owned by the Purdedel Stable, trained by Dale Romans, and ridden by Mark Guidry.
 Sharp Humor was bred in New York by Patrica S. Purdy.
 Just before the running of the Kentucky Derby of 2006, WinStar Farm in Versailles, Kentucky, (where his sire, Distorted Humor stands), acquired a share in him.

 Breeding

 Sharp Humor is the son of Distorted Humor out of the mare Bellona.
 His sire is a son of Forty Niner who is in turn a son of the very influential Mr. Prospector.

 Races

 Sharp Humor fractured his knee in the Kentucky Derby and underwent surgery on May 11, 2006 at the Rood & Riddle Equine Hospital in Lexington.
 After recovering, he underwent therapeutic swimming at the Kesmark Equine Rehabilitation Center also in Lexington.
 Sharp Humor was exported to South Korea in 2011 and stood at stud at the Let's Run Stud Farm on Jeju Island.
 He sustained a paddock accident in March and his death was reported to the media on March 31, 2015.